microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 1. **Model responses are stochastic.** The _same prompt_ will likely produce different responses with different models or model versions.
 And it may even produce different results with the _same model_ at different times. _Prompt engineering techniques can help us minimize these variations by providing better guardrails_.

-1. **Models can hallucinate responses.** Models are pre-trained with _large but finite_ datasets, meaning they lack knowledge about concepts outside that training scope.
-As a result, they can produce completions that are inaccurate, imaginary, or directly contradictory to known facts.  _Prompt engineering techniques help users identify and mitigate hallucinations e.g., by asking AI for citations or reasoning_.
+1. **Models can fabricate responses.** Models are pre-trained with _large but finite_ datasets, meaning they lack knowledge about concepts outside that training scope.
+As a result, they can produce completions that are inaccurate, imaginary, or directly contradictory to known facts.  _Prompt engineering techniques help users identify and mitigate such fabrications e.g., by asking AI for citations or reasoning_.

 1. **Models capabilities will vary.** Newer models or model generations will have richer capabilities but also bring unique quirks and tradeoffs in cost & complexity. _Prompt engineering can help us develop best practices and workflows that abstract away differences and adapt to model-specific requirements in scalable, seamless ways_.